2023-Sustainable Industrial Processing Summit

 Cite this article as:

 Egorov V. (2023).
 THE J-BAND OF J-AGGREGATES AS THE EGOROV NANO-RESONANCE.
-In F. Kongoli, M. Delferro, P. S. Halasyamani, M. A. Alario-Franco, F. Marquis, A. Tressaud, H. Kageyama (Eds.), Sustainable Industrial Processing Summit Poeppelmeier Intl.
+In F. Kongoli, M. Delferro, P. S. Halasyamani, M. A. Alario-Franco, F. Marquis, A. Tressaud, H. Kageyama (Eds.), Sustainable Industrial Processing Summit Volume 8 Poeppelmeier Intl.
 Symp. / Solid State Chemistry (pp. 121-122).
 Montreal, Canada: FLOGEN Star Outreach